toransahu/jnv-portal/README.md

 # JNV Portal
 A web portal for JNV school.
 * Create profile
-* Communicate students, friends or even alumni from JNV across all over India
+* Communicate with students, friends or even alumni from JNV across all over India
 * RESTful portal
-* Can be ported to Mobile App
+* Can be ported to Mobile App someday